NickieNetDefense/Customer_Feedback_Analysis_System/README.md

 - [ ]
 Refining Sentiment Analysis Model
 - [ ]
+Nickie to add * Visual representation of sentiment analysis results.
+Illustrates the effectiveness of the sentiment analysis model.A table or chart showing sentiment scores for a sample of reviews.
 Text Summarization Implementation
 - [ ]
 Improving Text Summarization Model and Keyword Extraction
 - [ ]
+Nickie to add * Output of the text summarization model.
+Demonstrates the capability of summarizing customer feedback.Original review text alongside its summarized version.
 Integration of NLP Models and Initial Data Visualization
 - [ ]
 Power Bi Visualizations and Dashboard Creation
 - [ ]
+Nickie add this *A bar chart showing the distribution of sentiment scores or a word cloud of frequently mentioned terms.